sametkosum/RT1_assignment2/README.md

 Installing
 --------
-Initially,it is required to install the xterm libray before running the program.
+Initially,it is necessary to install the xterm libray before running the program.
 Open a terminal window and run the following command to install the xterm package, this library helps us to print outputs of the nodes in a new terminal window :

     	sudo apt-get install xterm -y